DYT Guidelines/Frequently Asked Questions (FAQ’s)

 Immediate Dismissal: Any use of drugs or alcohol, possession of firearms/weapons, physical aggression, disregarding rules/safety procedures, inappropriate sexual behaviour, medical or mental health issues that are beyond the abilities of DYT, we will immediately dismiss the child/youth to the parent/guardian.
 Parents/Guardians will be alerted to pick up child/youth.
 In the event of bullying, we will work with the child and if bullying persists, they may be asked to leave the program.

-DYT’s Counsellor in Training (CIT) program is an opportunity for DHH teens to gain valuable leadership training and volunteer opportunities.
-CIT’s apply/register for the CIT training program which will be all done online this year.
-Following the training sessions, CIT’s that display strong leadership skills, good boundaries, are independent and work well with a team, may be offered volunteer or paid work opportunities throughout the summer.
-The CIT experience gives youth an opportunity to be a role model, gain experience working with children, and often opens up doors to future work with DYT.
-We invest in our CIT’s by providing a quality training program to shape their leadership, teamwork, general skills in working with DHH children and their families as well as community professionals.
+DYT’s Leader in Training (LIT) program is an opportunity for DHH teens to gain valuable leadership training and volunteer opportunities.
+Application and registration will be in person.
+Following the training sessions, LIT’s that display strong leadership skills, good boundaries, are independent and work well with a team, may be offered volunteer or paid work opportunities throughout the summer.
+The LIT experience gives youth an opportunity to be a role model, gain experience working with children, and often opens up doors to future work with DYT.
+We invest in our LIT’s by providing a quality training program to shape their leadership, teamwork, general skills in working with DHH children and their families as well as community professionals.

 20. PERSONAL SUPPORT WORKERS FOR DHH CHILDREN WITH DISABILITIES